qoft/ghost/readme.md

 > - [ ] Add giveaway joiner

 ### Support
-> If you need help please read our [Wiki](https://github.com/ghostsb/ghost/wiki) and if you are still in need of support please create an issue.  s
+> If you need help please read our [Wiki](https://github.com/ghostsb/ghost/wiki) and if you are still in need of support please create an issue.
 > *Please do not ask for help in Ben's discord server, we will not help with ghost!*